ZoeLieb1/sea-masting-phenology/README.md

 - `sea_phenology_combined_data.csv` — the full processed dataset used
-  in all analyses: one row per site, month, and event type (flowering/ fruiting), synthesised from long-term monitoring, expert observations, and a systematic literature review across 26 sites in Southeast Asia.
+  in all analyses: one row per site, month, and event type (flowering/ fruiting), and data source, synthesised from long-term monitoring, expert observations, and a systematic literature review across 26 sites in Southeast Asia.
+Where multiple sources report on the same site-month, all are retained as separate rows rather than collapsed;
+  downstream analyses select among them as needed.

 - `sea_masting_literature_review_events.csv` — masting events
   extracted from a systematic literature review of general flowering and